Rental Properties and Income Tax

 Mortgage Interest Payments

-If you have an interest-only mortgage on the property, the monthly charges are 100% allowable.
+If you have an interest-only mortgage on the property, the monthly charges are 100% allowable for basic rate taxpayers.
 However, if you have a repayment mortgage then only the interest element of the monthly payments are allowable.

 The following things are worth considering: